 ** R means resistance to heat flow.
 The higher the R-value, the greater the insulating power.

-Water content in any insulation material causes a deterioration of its thermal performance.
+Water content in any insulation material reduces its thermal performance.
 Unlike most other insulation materials both EPS and XPS are good at keeping moisture out because of their hydrophobic, non-hygroscopic, and closed cell properties.
-Besides the gases used, the manufacturing processes also differ significantly: XPS uses continuous extrusion with dies whereas EPS is made from expanded beads that are fused together in molds.
+Besides the gases used, the two materials' manufacturing processes also differ significantly: XPS uses continuous extrusion with dies whereas EPS is made from expanded beads that are fused together in molds.

-According to the long-term studies, the absorption rates for both EPS and XPS start to plateau after one to two months of immersion and the water contents remain almost constant after about a year of immersion.
+According to the long-term studies of actual field exposure, the absorption rates for both EPS and XPS start to plateau after one to two months of immersion and the water contents remain almost constant after about a year of immersion.
 Once the bead-boundaries of EPS are saturated, the closed cells of EPS and XPS resist any additional absorption of liquid water equally well.

 Table 4: RCPS Water Absorption by Total Immersion over Time